MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/print-support-app-association.md

 You can associate PSA with printers that natively support Universal Print.

 > [!IMPORTANT]
-> Printers using [Universal Print Connector](/universal-print/fundamentals/universal-print-connector-overview#:~:text=The%20Universal%20Print%20connector%20is%20a%20component%20that,use%20a%20connector.%20Connect%20printers%20to%20Universal%20Print) are not supported for use with PSA.
+> Printers using [Universal Print Connector](/universal-print/fundamentals/universal-print-connector-overview#:~:text=The%20Universal%20Print%20connector%20is%20a%20component%20that,use%20a%20connector.%20Connect%20printers%20to%20Universal%20Print) are not supported by Microsoft for use with PSA.
+However, in some instances, printers using Universal Print Connector may be supported by the original equipment manufacturer (“OEM”) that provides the PSA and printer hardware.
+Please check with your OEM.
+The OEM, and not Microsoft, will be responsible for issues related to this OEM enablement and support.

 You can find the Hardware Id of a Universal Print printer in **Control Panel**, similar to a local IPP printer: